wp-plugins/ewww-image-optimizer/readme.txt

 3. Bulk optimization page.
 You can optimize all your images at once.
 This is very useful for existing blogs that have lots of images.

 == Changelog ==

+= 1.0.2 =
+* Forgot to add Settings link to warning message when tools are missing

 = 1.0.1 =
 * Fixed optimization level for optipng (-o3)